How To Do HIIT For Beginners

 HIIT can incorporate cardio, strength exercises or both.
 This style of training has significant benefits, and you can vary your training from week to week to accelerate your results.

 High-intensity resistance training enables you to build strength while giving you an intense cardio workout.
-High-intensity interval training helps to increase your fast twitch muscle fibres, a type of muscle tissue recruited in powerful movements when greater force is needed rapidly.
+High-intensity interval training helps to increase your fast-twitch muscle fibres, a type of muscle tissue recruited in powerful movements when a greater force is needed rapidly.

 HIIT training can complement the other exercise you may do.
-If you lift weights regularly, you might include one to two cardio HIIT sessions each week.
-If you run regularly, you might choose one or two strength HIIT sessions.
+If you lift weights regularly, you might include one to two HIIT cardio sessions each week.
+Great options for HIIT cardio include running or cycling.
+You can do these indoors on a treadmill or exercise bike, or head outdoors for a run or a cycling session — just make sure you're giving maximal effort during the sprint intervals.
+If you regularly do HIIT cardio, you might choose one or two strength HIIT sessions to round out your training regimen.

 Is high-intensity training high-impact?